dqnk/tjr/README.md

-An alternative program to tj2.exe for testing java programs at University of Ljubljana, Faculty of Computer Science and Informatics.
+An alternative program to tj2.exe for testing Java programs at University of Ljubljana, Faculty of Computer and Information Science, written entirely in Rust.